 A sense of comfort and familiarity, while implementing enough new features to evolve, keeps bringing gamers back in droves.
 No mainline Pokémon game has been anything less than great, and all of them have been commercial successes.
 Pokémon is one of the rare franchises that both kids and adults obsess over.

-Pokémon Sword and Shield, the first core Pokémon experiences for a home console, arrive on Switch November 15.
+Pokémon Sword and Shield, the first core Pokémon experiences for a home console, arrived on Switch November 15.
 With that in mind, we decided to rank the mainline Pokémon generations from best to worst — worst being relative as even the last entry on this list is great.
 The mainline games are actually only a fraction of video games in the Pokémon universe, so we also included our picks for the best Pokémon spinoff games after the main event.

 1. Pokémon Gold/Silver/Crystal (Gen 2)